libdriver/ssd1351/README.md

 The SSD1351 is a CMOS OLED/PLED driver with 384 segments and 128 commons output, supporting up to 128RGB x 128 dot matrix display.
 This chip is designed for Common Cathode type OLED/PLED panel.The SSD1351 has embedded Graphic Display Data RAM (GDDRAM).
 It supports with 8, 16, 18 bits 8080 / 6800 parallel interface, Serial Peripheral Interface.
 It has 256-step contrast and 262K color control, giving vivid color display on OLED panels.

-LibDriver SSD1351 is the full function driver of SSD1351 launched by LibDriver.It provides the functions of drawing single point, filling block, image display, etc. LibDriver is MISRA compliant.
+LibDriver SSD1351 is a full-featured driver of SSD1351 launched by LibDriver.It provides the functions of drawing single point, filling block, image display, etc. LibDriver is MISRA compliant.

 ### Table of Contents